TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 * How to pause and resume data threads in the model

-The image data acquired from the camara are handle in an indepandant thread.
+The image data acquired from the camara are handled in an indepandant thread.
-Some devices need more time to get ready or move, then you may need to pause the data thread until the device is ready.
+Some devices need more time to get ready or move.
+In this case, you may need to pause the data thread until the device is ready.

 Here is an example to pause and resume the data thread: